-You should not take Haldol if you take certain medications, including narcotic pain relievers, sleep aids, antihistamines, tranquilizers, and blood thinners.
-Let your doctor know about all of the medications, herbal remedies, and supplements you take if you are prescribed this drug.
+You should not take Haldol if you take certain medications, including narcotic pain relievers, sleep aids, antihistamines, vitamins, cold medications, tranquilizers, and blood thinners.
+Let your doctor know about all of the medications, herbal remedies, and supplements you consume if you are prescribed this drug.

-Let your doctor know if you currently have or have ever been diagnosed with breast cancer, bipolar, heart conditions including QT syndrome, chest pain, or thyroid disease.
+Let your doctor know if you currently have or have ever been diagnosed with thyroid disease, breast cancer, seizures, liver disease, kidney disease, bipolar issues, an electrolyte imbalance, or heart conditions including long QT (LQTS) syndrome, and chest pain.
 These conditions may affect your ability to tolerate Haldol.
 People who have Parkinson's disease should not take Haldol.
-If you have ever had an extreme reaction or side effect to another medication prescribed to treat mental illness, relay this information to your doctor.
-This drug is not recommended for elderly patients experiencing dementia or related conditions.
+If you have ever had an extreme reaction or side effect to another medication prescribed to treat mental health issues, relay this information to your doctor.
+This drug is not recommended for elderly people experiencing dementia or related conditions as it may increase the risk of death.

 - If you are having sedation dental work or any type of surgery, let your surgeon or dentist know that you are taking this drug.